osmode/ddash/README.md

 ## Quickstart
-DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X.
+DDASH, the DDASH Installer, and the DDASH Network Utility currently support Ubuntu 16.04 and Mac OS X. The [Twin Peaks branch](https://github.com/osmode/ddash) supports Python3 and features an experimental Graphical User Interface.

 Use default settings to connect to the blackswan network.